lukso-network/docs/docs/standards/universal-profile/01-lsp0-erc725account.md

 :::

 This substandard enables the account to hold arbitrary data through a generic key-value store.
-It gives flexibility to the contract storage. developers can access data stored in the contract via keys instead of referencing the storage slot where the data resides.
+It gives flexibility to the contract storage.
+Developers can access the data stored in the contract via keys instead of referencing the storage slot where the data resides.

 - **Keys** are represented as `bytes32` values.
 - **Values** under these keys are stored as `bytes`.